 Transfer Your Certification

 Although each state has its own requirements and processes, there are basic steps you need to take to become certified as a nursing assistant in a state different from the one you got your license in.
+You can also check to see if there are any nursing jobs near you here.
 But first, we need to define the word “reciprocity.”

 What Does Reciprocity Mean?